 About South Carolina

-As you enter South Carolina from the northwest, you are met with spectacular views and miles of forest.
-The Blue Ridge Mountain region is home to places like Jocassee Gorges, which mirrors the high rocks and vertical drops that you find in western states.
-It’s nothing short of an outdoor recreation mecca, with incredible fishing, boating, paddling and rock climbing.
+The Blue Ridge Mountain Region is home to places like Jocassee Gorges, which mirrors the high rocks and vertical drops of the western states.
+It’s nothing short of an outdoor recreation mecca, with incredible fishing, boating, paddling, and rock climbing.
+At over 300 feet deep in some places, the cold water lake is fed by refreshing mountain streams.
+A giant community of brown trout, rainbows, and smallmouth bass allows anglers to get lost in days and weeks of adventure.

-An hour from Charleston, Bear Island is an undeveloped island with 50 species of seabirds, rice patties and wetlands.
-Kayak or hike past old plantation houses and beautiful ocean views in South Carolina's sunshine and steady sea breezes.
+South Carolina's Atlantic Ocean coastline is dusted with sandy beaches and fresh seafood right off the boat.
+Places like Hilton Head and Myrtle Beach offer tourist vacation retreats on the water.
+South Carolina's coast is protected from the Atlantic by 16 barrier islands, and an hour from Charleston, Bear Island is an undeveloped island with 50 species of seabirds, rice patties, and wetlands.
+Visitors can kayak or hike past old plantation houses and beautiful ocean views in South Carolina's sunshine and steady sea breezes.

 State Profile